BiTLab-BaggiliTruthLab/V8-Memory-Forensics-Plugins/README.md

 The V8 Engine used for Javascript can contain valuable information for investigators that resides within volatile RAM.
 This repo is a tool to triage memory dumps to discover, determine, and present data by traversing V8 data structures.
 This repo contains all the information about the volatility plugin

-This work has been funded under the NSA Grant: TODO
+This work has been funded under the NSA Grant: H98230-20-1-0328

 # Repository Structure